Latin house: 1990s to present

-In the meantime hybrid experiments are put on the market by the likes of New York's Proyecto Uno, who combined house and merengue in their LPs " Todo el mundo" and "In Da House".
-Their female counterpart is Lisa M from Puerto Rico, who can be heard on the "No lo derrumbes" and "Flavor of the Latin" albums.
+Hybrid experiments were put on the market by the likes of New York's Proyecto Uno, who combined house and merengue in their LPs Todo el mundo and In da House.
+Their female counterpart is Lisa M from Puerto Rico, who can be heard on the No lo derrumbes and Flavor of the Latin albums.
 Another merengue-house record worth of mention is "Así mamacita" by Henry Rivera on Los Angeles Aqua Boogie.
-Duo Sandy & Papo are known for their LPs "Sandy & Papo" and "Otra Vez".
+The duo Sandy & Papo are known for their LPs Sandy & Papo and Otra Vez.